philschanely/course-scripting/_lessons/10-loops.md

 1. What are loops in programming languages like JavaScript and what do they enable us to do?
 2. **SKILL:** Create vanilla JavaScript loops using `for`, `while`, and `do... while`.
 3. **SKILL:** Loop through a jQuery result set using `.each()`.

+### Presentation and Demo

+Watch this presentation and play along in the demo provided in Moodle.
+Use [this handout](/docs/vcd-3650-lesson-10.pdf) to take notes.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/qo5sbskzQcc" frameborder="0" allowfullscreen></iframe>